CBT Thought Record

 Private

 What is a CBT Thought Record?
-(UK Guide)

-A CBT thought record (also called a thought diary or thought log) is a fundamental tool in Cognitive Behavioural Therapy, widely used across NHS mental health services and private therapy practices in the UK.
-Recommended byNICE guidelines for treating anxiety and depression, thought records help you identify negative automatic thoughts (NATs), examine the evidence, and develop more balanced, realistic thinking patterns.
+A CBT thought record (also called a thought diary or thought log) is a core tool in Cognitive Behavioural Therapy.
+It helps you identify negative automatic thoughts (NATs), examine the evidence for and against them, and develop more balanced, realistic thinking patterns.

-How Thought Records Help Your Mental Health
+How Thought Records Can Help

 The 5-Column Thought Record Process